 Instructions

-- Add all ingredients (except the dumpling wrappers) into a large bowl and mix together until fully combined.
+- Add all ingredients (except the dumpling wrappers) into a large mixing bowl and mix together until fully combined.

 - Scoop a spoonful of the mixture into the centre of a dumpling wrapper.
 Dip your finger in water and smear along the edges of the dumpling wrapper.
 Fold the dumpling wrapper over to create a half-moon shape, enclosing the filling inside.
 Seal the filling inside by pleating the edges together with your finger or pinch the edges together with a fork.
 Repeat until all the mixture and dumpling wrappers are used up.

-- Cook by pan-frying, steaming or boiling.
+- Cook by pan-frying, steaming or boiling:

-- To Pan-Fry: In a large skillet, heat vegetable oil over medium heat.
+- To pan-fry: In a large skillet, heat vegetable oil over medium heat.
 Add some dumplings and cook 2-3 minutes until bottom is crisp and golden.
 Add water (enough to cover the dumplings halfway up), cover, and steam the dumplings for about 5 minutes until the liquid is absorbed.

-- To Steam: In a pot, bring water to boil .
+- To steam: In a pot, bring water to boil .
 Place some dumplings in steamer on top and steam for 15 to 20 minutes until tender.

-- To Boil: Fill a large pot with ⅔ water and bring to a boil.
+- To boil: Fill a large pot with ⅔ water and bring to a boil.
 Add some dumplings and cook until they float and continue to cook for 2-3 minutes.

 - Repeat with remaining dumplings or store uncooked dumplings in the fridge for up to 2 days or in the freezer for up to 3 months.